X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth

 While X-ray absorption is relevant in many astrophysical environments, our study is primarily motivated by supernovae (SNe) interacting with dense circumstellar material (CSM).
-In these systems, measuring the column density of the CSM is of special interest, since it probes the mass loss rate of the pre-explosion star.
+In these systems, measuring the column density of the CSM is of special interest since it probes the mass loss rate of the pre-explosion star.
 Due to the complexity of the system, theoretical studies addressing the Thomson-thin CSM and including treatment of ionization are typically limited to case-by-case numerical investigations \citep[e.g.,][]{Chevalier1994,Nymark2006}.
+Meanwhile, the lack of tools for treating photoionization in Thomson-thick media has led to models that either neglect photoabsorption \taya{(an assumption that, in light of the findings of this paper, is not always correct), or use approximations that are also inconsistent with our findings here} \citep{Svirski2012,Svirski2014, Margalit2022,Wasserman2025}. \taya{Other works rely on a small number of \textsc{Cloudy} simulations, and the published results of older simulations that are not self-consistent, to point out when photoabsorption may be important \citep{Chevalier2012}, but do not treat it in their model.}

-Meanwhile, the lack of tools for treating photoionization in Thomson-thick media has led to models that either neglect photoabsorption or use untested analytical approximations \citep{Chevalier2012,Svirski2012,Svirski2014,Margalit2022,Wasserman2025}.
-The criteria we aim to establish are particularly important for interacting SNe, as the ionization state of the CSM can vary significantly across the relevant parameter space, and even within a single event , as time progresses, the gas may transition between neutral and fully ionized states or vice-versa.
+The criteria we aim to establish are particularly important for interacting SNe, as the ionization state of the CSM can vary significantly across the relevant parameter space.
+Even within a single event, as time progresses, the gas may transition between neutral and fully ionized states or vise versa.
 Consequently, our numerical tests focus on the phase space relevant to SNe–CSM interaction, and we normalize results to canonical values representative of these systems.

-In the following sections, we start by treating the Thomson-thin regime (\S\ref{sec: Thomson Thin}), where we derive an analytical model and validate it numerically using \textsc{Cloudy} simulations.
+In the following sections, we start by treating the Thomson-thin regime (\S\ref{sec: Thomson Thin}), where we derive an analytical model and validate it numerically using \textsc{Cloudy} simulations\taya{, and discuss the application of this criterion to line emission and absorption}.
 We then extend the analysis to the Thomson-thick regime (\S\ref{sec: Thomson thick}), incorporating various boundary conditions and additional physical processes that influence the emergent spectrum.
-In section \S\ref{sec:examples}, we provide two examples of how to use our model by applying our model to the observations of SN2023ixf, and SN2008D.
+In section \S\ref{sec:examples}, we provide two examples of how to use our model by applying it to the observations of SN\,2023ixf and SN\,2008D.
 Finally, we summarize our findings in \S\ref{sec:summary}.